 We have our typical Super Bowl favorites and long shots, but we also have a few surprises thrown in to impact a competitive playoff picture.
 Down below, we dive into our early playoff predictions for the 2023-24 football season, going division by division, complete with our predicted Super Bowl outcome.

-Who will comprise the 14 NFL playoff teams once the 2021 season is finished?
-Who will be the Super Bowl 2022 winner in the next calendar year?
-Check out Sportsnaut’s predictions, which will be updated throughout the offseason and each week during the regular season.
+Who will be the Super Bowl 2024 winner?
+Check out Sportsnaut’s predictions, which are updated each week during the regular season.